-This encrypted authentication protocol was once the standard of network security, but it has exposed vulnerabilities in recent years that has led many to reevaluate.
-Namely, the absence of server certificate validation when configuring PEAP can directly lead to credential theft.
 Without server certificate validation, users are vulnerable to Evil Twin and Man-In-The-Middle attacks that spoof a secure network and steal credentials as they are being sent for authorization.
 The alternative, an EAP-TLS authentication method, is significantly more secure.
-Although it is recommended to use server certificate validation with this method, without it the credentials are still relatively safe because they are sent through an encrypted EAP tunnel and cannot be stolen over-the-air.
+Although it is recommended to use server certificate validation with this method, even without it the credentials are still relatively safe because they are sent through an encrypted EAP tunnel and cannot be stolen over-the-air.

-WPA2-Enterprise networks are an organization’s best defense against the threat of data theft, which makes proper configuration all the more important.
-If you don’t avoid the shortcomings listed above, many of the security and efficiency benefits of WPA2 are missed and the could be network is under threat.
-Network users value convenience and safety when browsing online, and a properly configured WPA2-Enterprise network is designed to deliver just that.
+WPA2-Enterprise networks are one of an organization’s best defenses against the threat of credential theft, which makes proper configuration all the more important.
+If you don’t avoid the shortcomings listed above, many of the security and efficiency benefits of WPA2 are totally absent and your 802.1x network will be at high risk for credential theft.
+SecureW2 offers affordable options for organizations of all shapes and sizes.
+Click here to inquire about pricing.